The Cheetah

 Cheetah

 As much as it may seem strange, the introduction of such predators actually helps increase local animal populations.
-This is because they drive animals to move and thus give vegetation a chance to recover.
+This is because they drive animals to move on, giving vegetation protection from overgrazing and a spread of nutrient rich droppings from the moving herd animals.

 It also provides an emblematic species around which to raise awareness, support and funding for conservation.
 So, by saving the Cheetah's, we save many